View All 1872 Two Cent Piece

 Description

 The 1872 Two Cent Piece is a cent produced at the Philadelphia Mint as part of the Two Cent Pieces 1864-1873 series.
-The U.S. Mint produced 65,000 examples.
-The obverse features a shield with a banner inscribed IN GOD WE TRUST — the first U.S. coin to bear this motto, while the reverse displays a wreath enclosing 2 CENTS.
-Designed by James Barton Longacre.
+With a mintage of 65,000, this is an extremely rare issue — the higher-mintage of the two mint variants, representing 99% of production.
+The obverse features a shield with a banner inscribed IN GOD WE TRUST — the first U.S. coin to bear this motto and the reverse displays a wreath enclosing 2 CENTS.
+Only 65,000 pieces struck, the key circulation-strike date.
+Scarce in any grade.
+Struck at the original U.S. Mint facility, in continuous operation since 1792.
+Estimated market value ranges from $498 to $4.7K depending on grade and condition.
 Struck in bronze, weighing 6.22 grams, 23 mm in diameter, with a plain edge.
 Cataloged as PCGS #3612.
-The Two-Cent Piece, introduced in 1864, holds the distinction of being the first U.S. The 1864 Small Motto variety is the key to the series.
-Later dates had declining mintages and the final years (1871-1873) are proof-only.

 External References